KptainO/Rebelle/README.md

   return exception;
 });

-promise.resolve(@"hello world"); // Rebelle will automatically call your success or exception callbacks
+[promise.resolve:@"hello world"]; // Rebelle will automatically call your success or exception callbacks
 ```

 Now that you know how works a RBPromise, you can actually use it inside your code and return it so that any asynchronous code got executed once resolved.